CONFERENCE REGISTRATION

 The Registration Process

-cannot be taken over the phone.
+For your protection, payments cannot be taken over the phone.

 All payment information must be submitted either during the initial registration process or through the link provided in the attendee registration confirmation.